swidjaja/accessibility/accessible-tabs/README.md

   - Everything works for ChromeVox

 - Safari + VO (Mac)
-  ~~- VO will NOT announce the number of total tabs and the index of focused tab ~~
+  - ~~VO will NOT announce the number of total tabs and the index of focused tab~~
   - VO announce tab as selected if we focus on selected tab
 - Chrome + VO (Mac)
   - ~~VO will announce the number of total tabs and the index of focused tab